Dakota North (character): Fictional character biography

 Some time later, Carol Danvers developed a brain lesion; to help her remain healthy and mobile, Wendy Kawasaki modified one of Captain America's old Sky-Cycles and Carol hired Dakota to teach her how to fly it.
 Dakota also helped Captain Marvel track down the new Deathbird and supported Carol in her pursuit to identify and beat her enemy Yon-Rogg.

 Powers and abilities

-An above average athlete, Dakota North is skilled in several forms of hand-to-hand combat, and is an excellent markswoman.
-She speaks passable French, Japanese and Italian, and is familiar with other, unspecified, languages.
+Dakota North is skilled in several forms of hand-to-hand combat and marksmanship.
+She speaks conversational French, Japanese and Italian, and is familiar with other, unspecified, languages.
 She is also proficient in driving high-end cars and motorcycles.